kennerhartman/pong-cpp/README.md

 If you want the debug version, run ```make all mode=debug```.
 If not, or the incorrect arguments are supplied, you will get the regular version.

+# App Bundle

+For macOS, you can create an app bundle by running ```make macOSBundle```, which will compile the program and then run a shell script.
+If you want the debug version, run ```make macOSBundle mode=debug```.
+If not, or the incorrect arguments are supplied, you will get the regular version.

 # Playing

 Player one: W (up) and S (down)